ericanafziger/tuxedo-css/README.md

 # [Tuxedo CSS](https://github.com/ericanafziger/tuxedo-css)
 Tuxedo is modern, simplified framework designed to bring class to your app.
-It is built using Sass, jQery, and has components built with three.js.
+It is built using Sass, jQery, with selected components built with three.js.

 ## Getting started